nsh87/ehrcorral/README.rst

 Above, we have defined a tuple of Records.
 In general, the population of your herd should not change, so a tuple is desirable.

+You have four name fields available to you: `first_name`, `middle_name`, `last_name`, and `suffix`.
+How you define them is entirely up to you.
+There is no special transformations that get applied (WHAT ABOUT CONVERTING TO UNICODE OR REMOVING SPECIAL CHARACATERS - MAYBE MAKE THAT A FLAG) and they are first matched phonetically and then evaluated for similarity - each field is matched the same way.
+DON'T YOU WANT ONLY A SINGLE NAME (i.e. NO SPACES) IN EACH ONE?
+If you want to leave the middle name field blank, that is fine.
+However you define each field is entirely up to you.

 Create and Populating a Herd
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^